Roccolee18/bank_marketing_group_24/README.md

 4. Run the analysis scripts

-**These next few steps shouold be completed in the terminal of the newly opened browser after the docker container is set up (http://127.0.0.1:8888/lab)**
+**These next few steps should be completed in the terminal of the newly opened browser after the docker container is set up (http://127.0.0.1:8888/lab)**

 The analysis has been split into several python scripts for ease of execution.